syngenta/acai-docs/alc/docs/node/apigateway/endpoint/setup.md

 ## Endpoint Set Up

-???+ tip
+???+ example
-    View our full project examples here, to have a broader context of what is going on.
+    Don't like reading documentation?
+Then look at our examples which can run locally! :nerd:

 ### 1. Match Function to HTTP Method